More opportunity for small businesses with the recent surge in the use of smart technologies

 How can small retailers overcome some delivery challenges through the use of smart lockers?

-Regardless of the size of the company/business, it needs to perform the activity of last mile delivery in an efficient and effective manner to ensure a satisfied customer base.
-The customers of small businesses will also benefit from a small business’s use of smart lockers due to the convenience of delivery of their packages and having the ability to fetch their purchased goods when it suits them.
+Regardless of the size of the company/business, it needs to a step ahead and perform the activity of last mile delivery in an efficient and effective manner to ensure a satisfied customer base.
+The customers of small businesses will also benefit from a small business’s use of smart lockers as a delivery option due to the convenience of delivery of their packages and having the ability to fetch their purchased goods when it suits them.
 Smart lockers allow the process to be quite simple – the seller deposits the item, tells the app who should receive it, the app will notify the buyer who can then proceed to come pick it up.

 If you are a small business owner, you may be asking, “What types of small businesses will most likely benefit the most from the use of smart lockers?”
 Well, smart lockers come in many different sizes which means that the opportunities are endless for the types of products that can be stored within them.